Kraken vs. Canucks: Betting Trends, Odds, Advanced Stats

 Kraken Advanced Stats

-- The Kraken went 4-4-2 over its past 10 games, including a 6-4-0 record versus the spread in that span.
+- The Kraken went 4-3-3 over its most recent 10 games, including a 5-5-0 ledger against the spread in that span.

-- Seven of Seattle's past 10 contests have gone over the total.
+- Seattle has gone over the total in eight of its last 10 games.

-- The Kraken total over the last 10 games is 0.3 goals fewer than the 6.5 total given for this matchup.
+- The Kraken have averaged a total of 6.3 goals over their last 10 games, 0.2 fewer than this matchup's total of 6.5.

-- Over the past 10 games, Kraken's games average 8.3 goals, 1.0 goal higher than their season-long per-game average.
+- In the past 10 matchups, Kraken's games have had an average of 8 goals, 1.2 more than their season-long average.

 Watch the NHL on Max with the B/R Sports Add-On